Nuitka/Nuitka-website/README.rst

    # Now lets build the site
    python3.9 -m pipenv run python update.py --build-site

-   # Start local web server with the site.
+   # Start local web server with the site, the nikola one
+   # should be used.
-   python3.9 -m pipenv run nikola auto
+   python3.9 -m pipenv run python -m sphinx_autobuild doc/ doc_generated/ -w doc/ -a python3.9 -m pipenv run nikola auto

    # Browse it (Linux)